catsandcode/GPIB-Control/doc/_build/html/_sources/README.rst.txt

 The setup_control library is intended for use with scripts designed to collect data from the setup.
 With the use of the setup_control library, such a script should not need to consider communication with instruments at all, but should be able to call simple functions that set various settings and capture the wanted data.
-Examples of such scripts can be found at :doc:`examples`.
+Examples of such scripts can be found in :doc:`examples`.

 The setup_control library is composed of two core modules and contains two other modules specific to the setup I am using.
 The two core modules are :doc:`inst_io` and :doc:`instruments`. :doc:`inst_io` manages the connections in and out of the computer and sends commands to the Prologix GPIB-USB controller and the Pasternack PE11S3903 frequency synthesizer. :doc:`instruments` contains functions to control and read data from a few instruments, including the SRS830.
 If someone wishes to control the SRS830 in future, these two modules could be useful as *every* GPIB communication function defined in the SRS830 manual is implemented in the module.

 The :doc:`experiment_wrapper` and :doc:`snippets` module are more specific to controlling the setup rather than individual instruments.
 The :doc:`experiment_wrapper` module can be used to perform tasks such as setting the output power and frequency and choosing various lock-in settings.
 The :doc:`experiment_wrapper` module contains code that must be run every time with this particular setup, such as opening the correct instruments at the correct addresses.
 The :doc:`snippets` module contains functions that might be useful to someone wanting to write a data collection script, such as the :py:func:`setup_control.snippets.sweep_parameter` function.

-A few example programs, annotated
--Sweep program
--Any other program that I have used
--How to extract information from saved sweeps